|

 thought to be extinct, this unique subspecies of gorilla “resurfaced”

-in the 1980s and is found only along the southern section of the
+in the 1980s and is found only along the southern section

-highland areas.
-One of four known subspecies of gorilla, Cross
+amongst the region’s highland areas.
+One of four known

-River gorillas most closely resemble western lowland gorillas
+subspecies of gorilla, Cross River gorillas most closely resemble

-but differ in the dimensions of their skulls and teeth.
-Researchers
+western lowland gorillas but differ in the dimensions of their

-have also recognized a number of socio-ecological distinctions. |
+of socio-ecological distinctions. |

 Like

-other gorillas, the Cross River gorilla reproduces slowly, with
+other gorillas, the Cross River gorilla reproduces slowly,

-critically endangered species depends on conservation efforts
+this critically endangered species depends on conservation

-and law enforcement for its survival. |
+efforts and law enforcement for its survival. |

 |